EnterpriseDB/repmgr/README.md

 * * *

-> *TIP*: for Debian-based distributions we recommend explictly setting
+> *TIP*: for Debian-based distributions we recommend explicitly setting
 > `pg_bindir` to the directory where `pg_ctl` and other binaries not in
 > the standard path are located.
 For PostgreSQL 9.6 this would be
 > `/usr/lib/postgresql/9.6/bin/`.